MIT SHASS Communications | Resources and Materials

 Collaborations across the Institute

 Ongoing creative collaborations with colleagues at MIT Spectrum, the MIT News Office, Resource Development, Admissions, and other groups

 Overview of all MIT SHASS academic areas + individual profiles of each unit

 Individual profiles are available to each unit for printing.

 SHASS Communications includes one of the most robust news groups on campus, producing research and feature stories, interviews, profiles, award announcements, and special publications, such as Election Insights, and the ongoing Human Factors Series, nad special occasion books, such as The Musical Institute of Technology.
-Our publications are distributed via the SHASS website and on MIT News.
+Our publications are distributed via the SHASS website, MIT News, and social media channels.